-Why are Dogs Scared of Fireworks?
+Why Are Dogs Scared Of Fireworks?

-Fireworks are loud, and when they explode the sound triggers dogs’ nervous systems which in turn makes them feel afraid.
-If your dog runs away when fireworks go off it’s because of natural instinct.
-They are trying to survive.
-It’s not like any other noise they’ve heard before and they don’t understand where it’s coming from, so their first instinct is to find protection far away from the loud noise.
+Fireworks are loud, and when they explode, the sound triggers a dog’s nervous system, making him feel afraid.
+If your dog runs away when fireworks go off, it’s because of his natural instinct.
+He’s just trying to survive.
+It’s not like any other noise he hears regularly, and he doesn’t understand the origin.
+So his first instinct is to find protection far away from the loud noise.

-How to Calm a Dog During Fireworks
+How To Calm A Dog During Fireworks

 Here’s a video of a dog who truly benefits from the Thundershirt.